Our Initiatives

 Early Childhood

 Communities In Schools believes that every child should have a positive start to life, including preschool.
 Our partnership with the GBC’s Mark H. Dawson Child and Family Center in Northeastern Nevada helps us to manage the Little Red Caboose Preschool in Carlin, a community with no private or public preschool services.
-The preschool is now in its fourth year with children from the community thriving as they prepare for kindergarten.
+The preschool is now in its sixth year with children from the community thriving as they prepare for kindergarten.

 CIS Academy